Sam-KWS1969/Sam-KWS1969/README.md

 - 👋 Hi, I’m @Sam-KWS1969
 - 👀 I’m interested in learning to code.
-Very newbie this.
+Very new to this.
 - 🌱 I’m currently learning Python and bubble.io
 - 💞️ I’m looking to collaborate on bubble.io app
 - 📫 you can reach me at samsuyala@gmail.com or kuntawit.teachers@gmail.com